 A high quality of life, accessible public amenities and a growing economy continue to attract new residents to San Francisco.
 One implication of this growth has been a rise in the cost of housing.
 This unprecedented housing affordability crisis disproportionately affects our most vulnerable communities, including low- and middle-income households and communities of color.

-San Francisco Planning has several programs designed to create new affordable housing, protect the existing housing supply, and encourage higher levels of affordability to ensure San Francisco remains an inclusive community with economic sustainability, diversity, and high quality of life.
+San Francisco Planning has several initiatives and programs designed to protect and expand our affordable housing stock, encourage higher levels of affordability in new housing developments, and minimize displacement of vulnerable residents and businesses.
+By planning proactively for a wide range of plentiful housing choices, we aim to ensure San Francisco remains an inclusive community with economic sustainability, diversity, and high quality of life.

 The Community Stabilization project is an inter-agency effort to provide City agencies, decision-makers and the public the comprehensive analysis and tools they need to make strategic decisions to stabilize vulnerable populations as San Francisco changes.